-To obtain a USCIS document with your chosen name, gather supporting documentation, such as a certified copy of a name change court order (see Section III above for information about California court orders).
+For a name change, gather supporting documentation, such as a certified copy of a name change court order.

-To obtain a USCIS document reflecting your gender, obtain one of the following documents:
+For a gender marker change, obtain one of the following documents:

-- A court order granting change of gender; - An amended birth certificate, passport, driver's license, or court order recognizing your new gender marker (court orders recognizing legal change of gender are available in California but are not available in all states); or - A letter from a licensed health care professional certifying that the requested gender designation is consistent with your gender identity.
+- A court order granting change of gender; - An amended birth certificate, passport, driver's license, or court order recognizing your new gender marker (these court orders are available in California but are not available in all states); or - A letter from a licensed health care professional certifying that the requested gender designation is consistent with your gender identity.
 For USCIS document purposes, "licensed health care professional" includes licensed counselors, nurse practitioners, physicians (Medical Doctors or Doctors of Osteopathy), physician assistants, psychologists, social workers, and therapists.
+See the next page for sample language.